-Meeting Synopsis: The City has allowed accessory units in the PUD or MPUD.
+Meeting Synopsis: The City has allowed accessory units in the Planned Unit Development (PUD) or Master Planned Unit Development (MPUD).
 Currently the City allows mother-in-law suites, but they cannot have oven plugs or full kitchens.
+Ms. Tasca informed the Committee that a Housing Needs Assessment (HNA) and Implementation Plan would be underway.
+Chair Obel moved to leave the recommendation as is under Incentive #4, the allowance of affordable accessory residential units.
+Vice Chair Heidt seconded the motion, which passed unanimously by voice vote.